CivMC-Map-Archive/.github/profile/README.md

 We also archive and display every alliance chart made by VilyanZ for similar reasons.

 Currently this is one-man project so do not expect for this to be updated as soon as TheJmqn's claim map or VilyanZ's alliance chart released.
+If you have questions, please contact @CapColton on Discord.